irahorecka/gardenofrecipes/public/recipes/md/prize-winner-kolaches-from-chicago.md

 # Prize Winner Kolaches from Chicago

 This is an old recipe from a cousin.
-Very tender - small recipe
+Very tender - small recipe.

 ## Ingredients